Dancin’ In The Era of COVID-19, Cold & Flu (oh my!)

 - If your symptoms are minor and/or resolve in 48 hours, return to dance.

 - If your symptoms are major and/or do not resolve quickly, please take a COVID test and make sure your results are negative before returning to dance.
-(You will not be required to submit test results to EDC staff.
+(You will not be asked to disclose test results to EDC staff.
 We will be using the honor system.)

 - Students who are home but well enough to dance are encouraged to join class via Zoom.
 Please see the procedure and credentials for Zooming dance class by logging into your parent portal announcements.